InnaMrzn/java-explore-with-me/README.md

 ## Project description
 Application providers basic event management functionality.
 Events publication, registration of participants for event and search for events.
+There are three roles: admin, user and public.
+Authorization and role manaement are out of scope of the project.
+*Admin* can create event categories, places of interest, new users, perform moderation of new events, create and delete event compilations
+*Users* can create events, register for events of other users, confirm or reject event participation requests from other users, *Public* can search for events using different criterias such as key words, date range, location, categories.
+Get detailed information on specific event.
+Each search for list of events or for particular events stores in the statistics service and could be retrieved using API.
+Veiws cout for particular event is shown in the event detailed info.

 ## Technologies
 * Java 11